 Trade-Displaced or Trade-Stuck?
-Self-Employed Workers and Adaptation to Trade Shocks in Low-Income Countries
+Self-Employment, Gendered Outside options and Trade Shocks Adaptation

 Abstract